Session-Level Properties

 Built-In Session Properties

-Deepchecks provides a few built-in session-level properties.
-These properties produce a numeric score from 1 to 5 and are evaluated by an LLM that reviews the session's data engineered by Deepchecks:
+Deepchecks provides two built-in session-level properties.
+Both produce a numeric score from 1 to 5 and are evaluated by an LLM that reviews the full session transcript.

 User Satisfaction